As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 It’s thought that dogs who regularly jump up and down, and between items of furniture may gradually, develop spinal musculature, natural protection against IVDD.

-Commentary: the study didn’t define height of jump but it’s assumed they didn’t mean jumping more than a foot or two
+Commentary: the study didn’t define height of jump but it’s assumed they didn’t mean jumping more than a foot or two.

 Study Conclusion

-Dachshunds who did not use stairs at all, or who used a maximum of one step in or out of the house each day, were found to be at increased risk of being diagnosed with IVDD.
+Dachshunds who did not use stairs at all, or who used a maximum of one step in or out of the house each day, were found to be at an increased risk of being diagnosed with IVDD.

 Study Conclusion

-One hour per day of deliberate exercise was considered sufficient to meet the natural energy requirements of a Dachshund while taking positive steps to reduce the risk of IVDD.
+One hour per day of deliberate exercise was considered sufficient to meet the natural energy requirements of a Dachshund, while taking positive steps to reduce the risk of IVDD.

-Commentary: I’ve found that 45-60 minutes a day is the ideal MINIMUM exercise for my own Dachshunds in order to tire them out and make them happy
+Commentary: I’ve found that 45-60 minutes a day is the ideal minimum exercise for my own Dachshunds in order to tire them out and make them happy

 People who have a Dachshund as a pet understandably want to do everything they can to increase their beloved dog’s health, happiness, and life expectancy.